Charles Philipon: "First fruit of France"

 Philipon later published an image of a giant pear statue being erected at the Place de la Concorde with the title "The expiapoire monument is raised on the site of the Revolution, exactly where Louis XVI was guillotined."
 Expiapoire is a portmanteau of expiatoire meaning "expiatory" and poire meaning "pear".
 He was tried for this piece and the prosecution called this piece "a provocation of murder".
 Philipon responded with, "It would be at most a provocation to make marmalade".

 Doomed for closing in August after a censorship law was passed in 1835, La Caricature published the relevant portion of the law's text in the shape of a pear with the legend "Other fruits of the July Revolution".

 Conviction

 Cartoon representing the juste milieu philosophy as an empty suit of clothes.

 At the end of his trial before the Assize Court, Philipon was convicted of "contempt of the king's person."
-Arrested January 12, 1832, he had to serve six months in prison and pay a fine of 2,000 francs, to which were added seven months related to other charges.
+Arrested on 12 January 1832, he had to serve six months in prison and pay a fine of 2,000 francs, to which were added seven months related to other charges.

 The final break with the July Monarchy occurred on 5 and 6 June 1832, at the funeral of General Lamarque, which turned into rebellion harshly repressed.
 Philipon had just published and signed the "Project for a monument pear Atonement."
 Fearing for his life, he hid in Paris until the end of the siege.
-He returned to Sainte- Pelagie 5 September 1832 and was finally released from prison Feb.
-5, 1833.
+He returned to Sainte-Pelagie on 5 September 1832 and was finally released from prison on 5 February 1833.